-intermediates and final compounds were characterized by liquid chromatography-mass spectrometry using a Phenomenex Kinetex C18 column (150 mm \times 4.6 mm \times 5 μ m) and a gradient of water/acetonitrile with 0.1% formic acid (Supplemental Fig. 1; Supplemental Tables 1-2 [supplemental materials are available at http://jnm.snmjournals.org]).
-The chemical purities of these compounds were greater than 97%.
+mm $\times$ 5 μm) and a gradient of water/acetonitrile with 0.1% trifluoroacetic acid.
+All intermediates and final compounds characterized by liquid chromatographymass spectrometry using a Phenomenex Kinetex C18 column (150 mm $\times$ 4.6 mm $\times$ 5 μm) and a gradient of water/acetonitrile with 0.1% formic acid (Supplemental Fig. 1; Supplemental Tables 1-2).
+Chemical purities of these compounds were greater than 97%.

-Peptides on resin were synthesized by standard Fmoc chemistry using solid-phase peptide synthesis on a CEM microwave peptide synthesizer on a 0.25 mmol scale.
-The peptides Pep(n) were cleaved with a cocktail comprising trifluoroacetic acid/methanesulfonic acid (70% in water)/triisopropylsilane/dodecanethiol, then precipitated in diethyl ether.
-Each Pep(n) was dissolved in a solution of dimethylsulfoxide/ water (1/15, 16 mL), and the solution was adjusted to pH 5.5 with a 0.1 M solution of sodium hydroxide.
-The cyclization reactions were stirred at room temperature for 24 h.
-The cyclized peptides cPep(n) were then coupled to tri-tert-butyl protected ('Bu)3NODAGA-NHS in dimethylformamide, at pH 6.5, in the presence of diisopropylethylamine to give ('Bu)3NODAGA-cPep(n) after 24 h.
-Deprotection of the tertbutyl groups with the cleavage cocktail described above resulted in the synthesis of NODAGA-cPep(n).
-NODAGA-cPep(n) was then isolated by precipitation in diethylether and purified.
-Reaction of NODAGAcPep(n) with an excess of natCuSO4 in 10 mM sodium acetate buffer (pH 5.5) resulted in the synthesis of the nonradioactive surrogates CBPn (n = 1, 3, 5, 6, 7, 11).
+Peptides on resin were synthesized by standard Fmoc chemistry using solid-phase peptide synthesis on a CEM microwave peptide synthesizer (Matthews, NC) on a 0.25 mmol scale.
+The peptides Pep(n) were cleaved with a cocktail comprising trifluoroacetic acid / methanesulfonic acid (70% in water) / triisopropylsilane / dodecanethiol, then precipitated in diethyl ether.
+Each Pep(n) were dissolved in a solution of dimethylsulfoxide / water (1/15, 16 mL) and the solution was adjusted to pH 5.5 with a 0.1 M solution of sodium hydroxide.
+The cyclization reactions were stirred at room temperature for 24 hours.
+The cyclized peptides cPep(n) were then coupled to tri-tert-butyl protected ('Bu)3NODAGA-NHS in dimethylformamide, at pH 6.5 in the presence of diisopropylethylamine to give (tBu)3NODAGA-cPep(n) after 24 h.
+Deprotection of the tert-butyl groups with the cleavage cocktail described above resulted in the synthesis of NODAGAcPep(n).
+NODAGA-cPep(n) were then isolated by precipitation in diethylether and purified.
+Reaction of NODAGA-cPep(n) with an excess of natCuSO4 in 10 mM sodium acetate buffer (pH=5.5) resulted in the synthesis of the nonradioactive surrogates CBPn (n=1, 3, 5, 6, 7, 11).

-The general procedure for the radiolabeling of CBPn (n = 1, 3, 5, 6) was as follows: 64CuCl2 (3.7-14.8 MBq, in 30 μL) was diluted with 90 μL of pH 5.1 ammonium acetate buffer (40 mM).
-A 10-μL aliquot of a 0.1 mM ligand solution (in sodium acetate buffer, pH 4.1) was added, and the reaction mixture was heated at 60°C for 15 min.
-For CBP7 and CBP11, 64CuCl2 was diluted with 90 μL of pH 8.0 sodium citrate buffer (10 mM).
-A 10-μL aliquot of a 0.1 mM ligand solution (in 4-[2-hydroxyethyl]-1-piperazineethanesulfonic acid, pH 7.4) was added, and the reaction mixture was stirred at room temperature for 5 min.
-After reaction, the probe was purified with a Sep-Pak C18 cartridge (Waters).
-The radiochemical purities of the final solutions were 99% or greater as determined by radio-high-performance liquid chromatography (HPLC) with a Phenomenex Luna C18 column (150 mm \times 4.6 mm \times 5 μ m) using a gradient of water/acetonitrile with 0.1% trifluoroacetic acid (Supplemental Fig. 2).
-The pH of the final solutions was adjusted to 7.4 using phosphate-buffered saline, and the radiolabeled CBPn were diluted in sucrose (80 mM in water) before injection into animals.
+The general procedure for the radiolabeling of CBPn (n= 1, 3, 5, 6) was as follows: CuCl2 (3.7-14.8 MBq, in 30 μL) was diluted with 90 μL of pH 5.1 ammonium acetate buffer (40 mM).
+A 10 μL aliquot of a 0.1 mM ligand solution (in sodium acetate buffer, pH 4.1) was added and the reaction mixture was heated at 60 °C for 15 min.
+For CBP7 and CBP11, CuCl2 was diluted with 90 μL of pH 8.0 sodium citrate buffer (10 mM).
+A 10 μL aliquot of a 0.1 mM ligand solution (in HEPES pH 7.4) was added and the reaction mixture was stirred at room temperature for 5 min.
+After reaction the probe was purified with a Sep-Pak C18 cartridge.
+The radiochemical purities of the final solutions were ≥99% as determined by radio-HPLC with a Phenomenex Luna C18 column (150 mm × 4.6 mm × 5 μm) using a gradient of water/acetonitrile with 0.1% trifluoroacetic acid (Supplemental Fig. 2).
+The pH of the final solutions was adjusted to 7.4 using phosphate buffer saline and the radiolabeled CBPn were diluted in sucrose (80 mM in water) before injection into animals.

-Collagen-binding isotherms were obtained by following a method previously reported (4).
+Collagen binding isotherms were obtained by following a method previously reported (4).